Een pragmatisch succesverhaal

 How do I navigate to another page in React or Vue?

-An article, posted more than 5 years ago filed in components, react, style, css, html, frontend, link, a, href, vue & coffeeandorange.
+An article, posted about 6 years ago filed in components, react, style, css, html, frontend, link, a, href, vue & coffeeandorange.

 Congratulations, you started working with one of the popular front-end frameworks.
 Both Vue and React are excellent choices to create rich and reactive applications.
 But sometimes, you 'just' want to show the user another page.
 Whether it is a simple about page, or another 'section' in the app.
 In this post I will cover both Vue en React and, little bonus, “React on steroids”, NextJS.